 - I learned that stacking my numbers and lining up the decimal point helps me compare numbers.

 - I challenged myself by not giving up when I didn’t understand the problem.

 And I expect them to only get better as the year goes on!

-Self-Reflection and Growth Mindset
+Student Self-Reflection and Growth Mindset

 This new self-reflection practice fits perfectly with my emphasis on growth mindset this year.
 As powerful as the idea of promoting a growth mindset is, there has been lots of chatter recently that it is being poorly implemented.
-For example, there seems to be the false belief that by simply praising effort or building a child’s self-steem you are promoting a growth mindset.
+For example, there seems to be the false belief that by simply praising effort or building a child’s self-esteem you are promoting a growth mindset.
 There’s actually more to it than that.
 Carol Dweck, who pioneered growth mindset research, recently revisited the idea and pointed out some common pitfalls in an article for Education Week.
 She directly addressed the effort myth:

 A growth mindset isn’t just about effort.
 Perhaps the most common misconception is simply equating the growth mindset with effort.
 Certainly, effort is key for students’ achievement, but it’s not the only thing.
 Students need to try new strategies and seek input from others when they’re stuck.
 They need this repertoire of approaches—not just sheer effort—to learn and improve. –Carol Dweck

 Sound off in the comments and share how you help your students reflect on their learning!